Five-qubit error correcting code

-The five-qubit error correcting code or the 5,1,3 code, is the smallest quantum error correcting code that can protect a logical qubit from any arbitrary single qubit error.
+The five-qubit error correcting code, 5,1,3 code, or Laflamme–Miquel–Paz–Zurek code is the smallest quantum error correcting code that can protect a logical qubit from any arbitrary single qubit error.
 In this code, 5 physical qubits are used to encode the logical qubit.
 With $X$ and $Z$ being Pauli matrices and $I$ the Identity matrix, this code's generators are $\langle XZZXI, IXZZX, XIXZZ,ZXIXZ \rangle$.
 Its logical operators are $\bar{X} = XXXXX$ and $\bar{Z} = ZZZZZ$.
 Once the logical qubit is encoded, errors on the physical qubits can be detected via stabilizer measurements.
 A lookup table that maps the results of the stabilizer measurements to the types and locations of the errors gives the control system of the quantum computer enough information to correct errors.

 History

 Peter Shor's original quantum error correcting code of 1995 used nine qubits.
 The five-qubit error correcting code was published independently by two groups in 1996: by Raymond Laflamme, Cesar Miquel, Juan Pablo Paz, and Wojciech H. Zurek and by Charles H. Bennett, David DiVincenzo, John A. Smolin and William Wootters.